Please enter search query.

 audit_file_dest /u01/app/oracle/admin/orcl/adu

-Also it can be done dynamically using SQL*Plus commands.
+Also, it can be done dynamically using SQL*Plus commands.
 Contact your Oracle DBA for further information.

-4) Verify that the account used to access to the Linux host has enough permissions to write to the specified folder.
+4) Verify that the account used to access the Linux host has enough permissions to write to the specified folder.

 Note: